 Dancing between reality and a public image

 In 1984 I worked on a miniseries called Robert Kennedy and His Times, shown on TV in 1985 (for a little background on it see an earlier blog: How race has affected my life & writing), with Errol’s Flynn’s first daughter, Deidre Flynn.
 At that time another miniseries was shooting called My Wicked, Wicked Ways: The Legend of Errol Flynn, which was supposedly based upon Flynn’s memoir (which is one of the best books that I have ever read) with Duncan Regehr as Flynn.
-He sounded like Ronald Coleman, looked nothing like Flynn, and worst of all had absolutely no charisma (he could have been playing Daffy Duck with an accent).
+He sounded like Ronald Coleman, looked nothing like Flynn, and worst of all had absolutely no charisma (he could have been playing Daffy Duck with a British accent).

 LK connecting with Pat Wymore Flynn on June 6, 2006, when the Academy of Motion Pictures and Arts and Sciences honored Olivia de Havilland (Beverly Hills, California).
 Deidre Flynn is center in the image. (photo © Louis Kraft 2006)

 The production company had asked Deidre to be an advisor for the Flynn miniseries.
 She had read the screenplay and gave them a resounding response of “No!”
-She had no clue that I knew a lot about her father (believe it or not my research of him began shortly before his death when I was in elementary school).
+She had no clue that I knew a lot about her father (believe it or not my research of him had begun shortly before his death when I was in elementary school).
 That said, we talked slightly about her dad.
 She told me that the screenplay was a piece of crap and that she wanted nothing to do with the production.
 I saw the miniseries when it first aired (and once again a dozen or so years later), and it was a bleeping joke!
 And I am being kind here.
 Only two performances were decent—Barbara Hershey as Lili Damita and Hal Linden as Jack Warner (and I’ve never heard Warner’s voice).
 Everything and everyone else was terrible or worse.
 If Olivia de Havilland saw Lee Purcell attempt to play her I’m certain that Livvie would have made a couple of runs to the bathroom to vomit.
 I was embarrassed for her and at that time I never dreamed that sometime in the future I would spend prime time with her. … Enough of talking about a miniseries that should have never been produced.

 The cover of Higham’s piece of Errol Flynn fiction says it all on the book’s dust jacket.

 A few years before the Flynn miniseries aired Charles Higham saw the publication of Errol Flynn: The Untold Story (Doubleday & Company, 1980).
 I bought it, as I have every book on Flynn that I can get my hands on, and read it.
 With notations that were so vague they were immediately suspect, Higham would have us believe that Mr. Flynn was both a bisexual and a Nazi spy.
 The fictional rantings should have been ridiculed; instead they were accepted by the media (which always jumps onto anything that might defame a human being).
 Oh, and I should mention this: You cannot defame the dead in the United States (at least you couldn’t in the 1980s).
 Not so in Canada, where the book was also published.
 If I remember what Deidre told me correctly, she and her sister filed a complaint about Charles Higham in Canada.
 I don’t believe that he ever dared to reenter Canada again. … Mr. Higham has since moved on to wherever people who fictionalize and distort history go, and I do hope that the flames are sizzling.
 His travesty of a book single-handedly destroyed Flynn’s reputation and for so doing awarded him massive book sales.
 Olivia de Havilland called Higham “despicable.”
 Believe it or not there are other Flynn writers and more than a handful of Western historians that think that there is nothing wrong with what Higham did—rewrite history at the cost of truth and reality.
 These cretins cite primary source material that is often so obscure that they are certain that no one can find the cited works even if they looked.
 Guess what: I have research material in every room of my house except for a bathroom and the dining room.
 Some of these cretins (I should use stronger words here, but I’m trying to keep a civil tongue) cite real documentation (thinking that no one has it or will look for it) with quotations that don’t exist except in their books of lies.
-When they don’t do this, they misinterpret what the primary source material states (again, always obscure and hard to obtain material).
+When they don’t do this, they misinterpret what the primary source material states (again, always obscure in documentation that is hard to obtain).
 Their thinking here is that they have cited authentic documentation and it is beyond challenging. … In a word: BULLSHIT!